brainhack-school2020/deep_representational_learning/README.md

 <img src="brain_dcnn_parallel.png" width="70%">

-A good sumary of brain and DNN computations can be obtained with a Representational Dissimlarity Matrix (RDM).
+A good sumary of brain and DNN computations can be obtained with a Representational Dissimlarity Matrix (RDM, see DATA section).

 # Tools